SEND

 The SEN team are housed alongside the Leaning Support team in the Learning Centre.
 Ms Martin is the Assistant Head and SEND co-ordinator, and Ms Sneyd is the SEND Manager at the West Bridgford School.

-Should you need to contact the SEND Department, please contact Reception, Student Services or email SEND@wbs.school.
+Should you need to contact the SEND Department, including raising any concerns or complaints, please contact Reception, Student Services or email SEND@wbs.school.

 FAQ's